mlogic/yan-common/README.rst

   is done weekly and any changes are mailed to you.
 Check `roles/local-security-scanners/README` for instructions.
 * roles/bootstrap-docker: Install Docker CE.
+* replace-text-block.py: Find and replace a block of text.

 Check out each tool for help information.